 Naturally, a very common query relates to the cost of contesting a will.
-In this article, we seek to demonstrate a valid answer to the question: ‘how much does it cost to contest a will?’.
+This article will provide a valid answer to the question: ‘what is the cost of contesting a will?’.
 In our brief analysis, we will touch on the topics of estates, negotiation, litigated trials and more.

 General nature of estate litigation

 In most court cases, it is relatively standard for the losing party to be ordered to pay the legal costs of the winning party.
 However, it is relatively standard for a further provision application to be resolved on the basis that the estate pays the legal costs of the applicant (the person contesting the will).
 This is as well as the legal costs of the estate (defending against the applicant’s claim).

 That being said, this is by no means a general rule.
 In fact, where the courts are not satisfied that an applicant’s claim is proper and appropriate, they have dismissed those applications.
 Plus, they have ordered that the applicant pay the estate for the legal costs of defending the claim.
 For this reason, no person should ever assume it is guaranteed their costs will be paid by the estate.

 The courts discourage claims that lack merit or where the estate is very small and encourages such claims to be settled out of court.
 For this reason, a majority of estate disputes are settled by negotiation or at mediation.
 This prevents the estate from being eroded by legal fees.
 These can arise when the matter needs to be settled in the court system.
 You always need to consider this factor in weighing up the overall cost of contesting a will.

 One of the benefits of these resolutions is that the parties themselves can control the outcome.
 Therefore, they limit the usual costs in contesting a will.
 For example, those that would otherwise be incurred in litigating a further provision claim before the court.
 If settled in this manner, it is ordinary for the settlement agreement to include provisions concerning payment of each party’s legal costs.